Finger Eleven: Them vs. You vs. Me (2007–2009)

 Finger Eleven's fifth studio album, Them vs. You vs. Me, was released on March 6, 2007, with Johnny K returning as producer.
 The music on the album was more mellow than previous works.
 The lead single, "Paralyzer", became the band's biggest hit.
-It spent fifty weeks on the charts and reached No. 6 on the U.S. Hot 100 in November 2007, as well as attaining the No. 1 spot in Canada and on U.S. rock charts.
+It spent fifty weeks on the charts, went six-times platinum, and reached No. 6 on the U.S. Hot 100 in November 2007, as well as attaining the No. 1 spot in Canada and on U.S. rock charts.
 The album also featured the singles "Falling On", "I'll Keep Your Memory Vague", and "Talking to the Walls".

 "Paralyzer" was included in the soundtrack of the 2007 Victoria's Secret Fashion Show, in a 2008 episode of the TV series Gossip Girl and, in 2009, in the soundtrack of the video game Band Hero.

 In December 2007, the DVD Us-vs-Then-vs-Now was released, with footage spanning the band's career up to that point.

 Them vs. You vs. Me was certified Gold in the U.S. in March 2008, peaking at No. 14 on the Hot 100.
 The album also won Rock Album of the Year at the Juno Awards of 2008.
 At the ceremony, the band performed live on national television with the Calgary Youth Orchestra.